pybind/pybind11/docs/advanced/cast/eigen.rst

 compatible.

-If the numpy matrix cannot be used as is (either because its types differ, e.g. passing an array of integers to an Eigen paramater requiring doubles, or because the storage is incompatible), pybind11 makes a temporary copy and passes the copy instead.
+If the numpy matrix cannot be used as is (either because its types differ, e.g. passing an array of integers to an Eigen parameter requiring doubles, or because the storage is incompatible), pybind11 makes a temporary copy and passes the copy instead.